Harness Talents Of Nigerian Youths, NYCN Urges New Minister, Dare | Leadership Newspaper

 Harness Talents Of Nigerian Youths, NYCN Urges New Minister, Dare

-The National Executive Council (NEC) of the National Youth Council of Nigeria (NYCN), yesterday urged the newly appointed minister of Youth and Sports Development, Hon.
+The National Executive Council (NEC) of the National Youth Council of Nigeria (NYCN), has urged the newly appointed minister of Youth and Sports Development, Hon.
 Sunday Dare to harness the residual youth talent.

 In a statement jointly signed by the NYCN President, Ambassador Sukubo Sara-Igbe Sukubo and NYCN Public Relations Officer, Comr.
 Olugbode Damola Hammed they noted that youths are the leaders of tomorrow and the Minister is appointed to oversee a ministry that will determine the nation’s future.